We all do better when we all do better. Together, we fill the gaps.

-- 95% of admissions to our Residential Crisis Stabilization Services, Maureen’s House, stabilized their situations without hospitalization for psychiatric care.
+88% of admissions to our Residential Crisis Stabilization Services, Maureen’s House, resulted in the individuals stabilizing their situations without hospitalization for psychiatric care.

 157 People made 5,918 visits to our Community Support Service Center, participating in center and community-based activities.